amrl/PQRS/README.md

 ## Motivations
 * I only scan QR codes for web links, nothing else
-* I want a quick and easy way to scan with no frills
+* I want to scan immediately after opening the app
 * Most QR code scanners in the store request for unnecessary permissions (more than just the camera)
 * Most QR code scanners in the store contain ads